 NetWorker tape drives in VTL environments

-Although most virtualization systems allow configuration of tape drives inside a guest container, the use of such configured tape drivers has limited support.
+Although most virtualisation systems allow configuration of tape drives inside a guest container, the use of such configured tape drivers has limited support.

 This includes all editions of: